 This aesthetically pleasing and eco-friendly cup helps little ones transition away from bottles.
 The cup is designed to allow for extra stability and has dedicated airflow, meaning it makes drinking easier.
 The straw also has a stopper so kids can't pull it from the top.

-These no-frills cups are a bargain buy at $2.99 for a set of 6.
-They're sturdy, come in fun colors, and are an easy pick for toddlers who have mastered drinking from an open cup or through a straw (we recommend pairing with the below lids and silicone straws of your choice).
+These no-frills cups are a bargain buy at $3 for a set of six.
+They're sturdy, come in fun colors, and are an easy pick for toddlers who have mastered drinking from an open cup or through a straw (we recommend pairing with the lids below and silicone straws of your choice).

 These cups do double duty because they can be used for drinks or as food storage (genius!).
 They're stainless steel jars that come with a silicone sleeve, lids, straws, and a cleaning brush.
-Straws also have a stopper so toddlers can't pull it out.
+The straws also have a stopper so toddlers can't pull it out.

 If you're obsessed with YETI (and who isn't?), this junior version might be perfect for your toddler.
 It keeps drinks cold or hot and resists dents in case your child drops or throws it.
 The sipping may take some practice and probably wouldn't be the best first cup for your toddler, but it's a good option for when they're older.